kyclark/gitbook-metagenomics/first_steps_with_unix.md

 Try 'grep --help' for more information.
 ```

 What is going on?
 Remember when we captured the "oo" words that we used the ">" symbol to tell Unix to *redirect* the output of "grep" into a file.
-We need to tell Unix that we mean a literal greater-than sign:
+We need to tell Unix that we mean a literal greater-than sign by placing it in single or double quotes or putting a backslash in front of it:

 ```
 $ grep '>' group12_contigs.fasta
+$ grep \> group12_contigs.fasta
 ```

 You should actually see nothing because something quite insidious happened with that first "grep" statement -- it overwrote our original "group12_contigs.fasta" with the result of "grep"ing for nothing, which is nothing: